-Parasites: rabbits can get the common dog or cat flea, but be very careful about the products you use to treat the home and yard as well as they products you use on your rabbit.
-If they yard is treated, do not allow your rabbit on it for at least a week and then water the yard thoroughly to wash off any residual chemicals.
+- Parasites: Rabbits can get the common dog or cat flea, but be very careful about the products used to treat your home, yard, and the products you use on your rabbit.
+If the yard is treated, do not allow your rabbit on it for at least a week and then water the yard thoroughly to wash off any residual chemicals.
 If your rabbit must be treated for fleas, only use products recommended by your veterinarian.
-Listed below are common parasites:

-Internal Parasites called coccidia can infect the small intestines.
+- Internal Parasites called coccidia can infect the small intestines.
 Symptoms can range from a loss of appetite to chronic diarrhea and occasionally death.
-Testing for coccidia is as easy as taking a fecal sample to your veterinarian during the rabbit’s annual check up.
+Testing for coccidia is as easy as taking a fecal sample to your veterinarian during the rabbit’s annual check-up.

-Toxoplasmosis is a parasitic disease that can be transmitted to humans and is especially dangerous to pregnant women.
+- Toxoplasmosis is a parasitic disease that can be transmitted to humans and is especially dangerous to pregnant women.
 Many pregnant women and their doctors incorrectly believe that rabbit feces carry this disease.
 Rabbits cannot carry or reproduce the oocysts (eggs) that are harmful.
 Many rabbits are abandoned because of an unfounded fear of toxoplasmosis.
-If your rabbit is free of any of these parasites, it is unlikely that they will get them as long as they are kept inside, their home is clean and they are not exposed to other animals that my carry these parasites.
+If your rabbit is free of any of these parasites, it is unlikely that they will get them as long as they are kept inside, their home is clean and they are not exposed to other animals that may carry these parasites.